 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 400,000 members in over 160 countries.
 IEEE’s core purpose is to foster technological innovation and excellence for the benefit of humanity.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

 In the past ten years, the IEEE 802 LMSC has overseen the development of several standards that operate in the license exempt bands and are capable of providing gigabit through-put.
 In particular, IEEE Std.
 802.11ax-2021 [3] and IEEE P802.11be [4] provide physical layer through-put capacity at gigabit speeds for current Wi-Fi 6/6E and upcoming Wi-Fi 7 technologies.
-These technologies have become an integral part of European citizens' lives, known best as "the 5 GHz network".
+Wi-Fi technologies have become an integral part of European citizens' lives, known best as "the 5 GHz network".
 Next generation technologies utilizing both 5 GHz and 6 GHz bands in order to satisfy new requirements in internet of things or lower latency and jitter requirements for applications such as home video, video conferencing or video gaming are already developed and continue to be improved by our hundreds of standards development contributors.

 In light of the important role IEEE 802 technologies play in European network eco-systems and as related to “practical need for EU action”, IEEE 802 would like to highlight the importance of license exempt designation.
 Developments in Wireless Access Systems (WAS) including Radio Local Area Networks (RLAN) such as Wireless Local Area Networks (WLAN) (IEEE 802.11) and Wireless Specialty Networks (WSN) (IEEE 802.15) technologies are crucial components in realizing the gigabit connectivity targets envisioned in the European Commission’s 2030 Digital Compass: the European way for the Digital Decade [1].
 The proposal for a decision highlights the role of gigabit connectivity in the European digital transition for which we believe IEEE 802 technologies to be critical, also in supporting and complementing 5G.